ropensci/GSODR/README.md

 -   **PRCP\_FLAG** -

 -   A = 1 report of 6-hour precipitation amount;

 -   B = Summation of 2 reports of 6-hour precipitation amount;

 -   C = Summation of 3 reports of 6-hour precipitation amount;

 -   D = Summation of 4 reports of 6-hour precipitation amount;

 -   E = 1 report of 12-hour precipitation amount;

 -   F = Summation of 2 reports of 12-hour precipitation amount;

 -   G = 1 report of 24-hour precipitation amount;

 -   H = Station reported '0' as the amount for the day (e.g., from 6-hour reports), but also reported at least one occurrence of precipitation in hourly observations--this could indicate a trace occurred, but should be considered as incomplete data for the day;

-    -   I = Station did not report any precip data for the day and did not report any occurrences of precipitation in its hourly observations--it's still possible that precipitation occurred but was not reported;
+-   I = Station did not report any precipitation data for the day and did not report any occurrences of precipitation in its hourly observations--it's still possible that precipitation occurred but was not reported;

 -   **SNDP** - Snow depth in millimetres to tenths.
 Missing = NA;